maziac/DeZog/design/Disassembly.md

 The disassembly used in Dezog is derived from the [z80dismblr](https://github.com/maziac/z80dismblr) project.
 DeZog uses 2 kinds of disassemblies:
 1. The SimpleDisassembly: a brute force disassembly used in the VARIABLEs pane and for the 'dasm' command.
-It is "brute force" because it disassembles a small amount (about 10) of instructions and just converts the opcodes into instructions.
+It is "brute force" because it disassembles a small amount (about 10) of instructions and just converts the opcodes into instructions no matter if this is really code.
+E.g. also a data area would be disassembled to code.
-2. A more intelligent i.e. "smart" disassembly (AnalyzeDisassembler and DisassemblyClass) which uses z80dismblr features to distinguish code labels from data labels etc. E.g. the disassembly will not necessarily go on with the disassembly after a RET is found.
+2. A more intelligent i.e. "smart" disassembly (SmartDisassembler) which follows the execution path to distinguish code labels from data labels and allows also a flow chart and call graph generation.

 This document discusses the 2nd (smart) disassembly.